W.A.T.E.R! … Wells And Toilets Everyone’s Right!

 Think about all the ways good, clean and accessible water can change one’s life:

-• Drinking pure water affects our health.
+- Drinking pure water affects our health.
 Pulling it up with a bucket is the least expensive approach to providing residents of the households with a consistent supply.
-“Bore holes” are drilled with large equipment, inserting a pipe into the ground, giving the best option for the purist water, but they are quite expensive.
-Bore holes can now be built without pipes that have a greasy residue, which not only tastes poorly but also makes laundering a much larger and somewhat impossible task.
+“Bore holes” are drilled with large equipment, inserting a pipe into the ground, giving the best option for the purest water, but they are quite expensive.
+Bore holes can now be built without pipes that have a greasy residue, which not only tastes poor but also makes laundering a much larger and somewhat impossible task.
 That has historically been the experience with most existing bore holes in the area.
 Village residents prefer our wells to how long they would have to wait to get a bore hole, primarily due to cost.
 We do gratefully continue to make headway with water availability!

-• Washing a wound with clean water is a far superior method of first aid.
+- Washing a wound with clean water is a far superior method of first aid.

-• Water that doesn’t require boiling to purify means that less wood is being used thereby reducing the impact on a depleting supply of fuel wood.
+- Water that doesn’t require boiling to purify means that less wood is being used, thereby reducing the impact on a depleting supply of fuel wood.

-• SODIS is a wonderful method of sterilizing water with sun (see www.sodis.ch).
+- SODIS is a wonderful method of sterilizing water with sun (see www.sodis.ch).
 Even though some days have cloud cover preventing adequate purification, we still count on this to support cleaning the water.
 As we learned in our 2019 visit, the moringa seeds, native to the area, can be used to remove turbidity.
 SODIS has been a highly successful program for us to transition until we create another sterilizing technique.

-• A ‘good’ well has a cover that prevents rain water from washing dirt, composting debris and other infectious bacteria into the well.
+- A “good” well has a cover that prevents rain water from washing dirt, composting debris and other infectious bacteria into the well.

-• When a well is dug for the family it normally will be deep enough to provide irrigation water for the growing season.
+- When a well is dug for the family, it normally will be deep enough to provide irrigation water for the growing season.
 This water depth then greatly impacts the prosperity of the gardening, both potentially financially, and also nutritionally for the family.
 The entire community benefits!
 During our visits we most often need to visit the city to buy produce, which doesn’t make sense in an agrarian community, but its due to a lack of water, not know-how or hard work!

-• When women wash clothes with water from a hand dug well it will often be so high in particulate matter that the clothes can’t come clean.
-Often women are trying to wash clothes with out soap due to economic hardships, so using dirty water certainly adds further burden to the daily chores.
+- When women wash clothes with water from a hand dug well it will often be so high in particulate matter that the clothes can’t come clean.
+Often women are trying to wash clothes without soap due to economic hardships, so using dirty water certainly adds further burden to the daily chores.

-• The same applies to washing dishes: the most sanitary approach includes using clean water, helping to reduce the spread of water borne disease.
+- The same applies to washing dishes: the most sanitary approach includes using clean water, helping to reduce the spread of water borne disease.

 BUILD A WELL TODAY!